moonintaurus/moonintaurus/README.md

 - 👋 Hi, I’m @moonintaurus
 - 👀 I’m interested in Web and Game Development!
 I am also curious in how system analyzation works.
-- 🌱 I’m currently learning Phyton as my first programming language...
+- 🌱 I’m currently learning C as my first programming language...
 - 💞️ I’m looking for more peers to help me learn!
-- 📫 How to reach me piperabcde@gmail.com
+- 📫 How to reach me balasbasstrawberry@gmail.com

 <!---
 moonintaurus/moonintaurus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.